TharmiganK/ballerina-messaging/README.md

 - **Message Context**: This is the single, dynamic container that holds *everything* about the current message being processed.
 It contains the *Message* itself, along with any additional data or state that processors and destinations need to share or update during the message's journey.
 Think of it as the message's backpack, accumulating information as it moves.

 - **Processor**: These are the *idempotent* workhorses of your pipeline.
-A *Processor* takes the *Context* (and thus the *Message* within it) and performs an action that transforms or filters the message.
+A *Processor* takes the *Context* (and thus the *Message* within it) and performs an action that transforms or filters or routes the message to a different processor.
 Because they are idempotent, running them multiple times with the same input *Context* will always produce the same result, making replay safe.
 If a processor decides a message should not continue, it can effectively act as a filter, preventing further processing or delivery.

 - **Destination:** These are the final delivery points for your processed messages.
 A Destination takes the *copy of the Context* and delivers the message contained within to an external system, a database, another queue, or any other endpoint.
 Unlike Processors, these functions do not need to be idempotent, as they represent terminal actions.